Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task5/README.md

 ![](./img/opensshprivkey.png)

 To decrypt the message and solve the challenge, the private key must be converted to PEM format.
-Converting the format is as simple as running `ssh-keygen -p -f privkey.pem -m pem`.
+Converting the key format is as simple as running `ssh-keygen -p -f privkey.pem -m pem`.

 ![](./img/pemprivkey.png)